 Next, Fredrik has a listing appointment in Tribeca, coincidentally in the same building.
-However, his appointment is in regard to the penthouse.
+However, his appointment is regarding the penthouse.
 He plans to preview the apartment before showing it to Rebel.
-He meets with the agent, Adam and does a walkthrough.
-The apartment is 3,471 square feet, 3 bedrooms, 3.5 baths, open concept, high-end kitchen and more.
-In the interview segment, Fredrik reveals his love and attraction to marble, coining the term “marblesexual”.
-The unit also includes an exceptional 1,100 square foot outdoor private terrace.
-As the two sit down to discuss price, the agent reveals they plan to ask $17.5 million for the apartment.
-Before Fredrik can disagree, the agent throws him a curveball by saying that he sees himself as the next rising agent on Fredrik’s team.
-He offers the option for the two to work together to sell the penthouse together.
-They agree to sell it together with a $16.5 million price tag, and a potential commission of $495,000.
+He meets with the agent, Adam, and does a walkthrough.
+The apartment is 3,471 square feet, has three bedrooms, 3.5 baths, an open concept, a high-end kitchen, and more.
+Fredrik reveals his love and attraction to marble in the interview segment, coining the term “marblesexual”.
+The unit also includes an exceptional 1,100-square-foot outdoor private terrace.
+As the two sit down to discuss the price, the agent reveals they plan to ask $17.5 million for the apartment.
+Before Fredrik can disagree, the agent throws him a curveball by saying he sees himself as the next rising agent on Fredrik’s team.
+He offers the option for the two to work together to sell the penthouse.
+They agree to sell it together with a $16.5 million price tag and a potential commission of $495,000.

-Next, Ryan shows a 1,480 square foot, 2 bedrooms, apartment with a list price of $4,160,000.
-The unit has beautiful panoramic views, an open kitchen and is beautifully furnished.
+Next, Ryan shows a 1,480 square foot, two bedrooms apartment with a list price of $4,160,000.
+The unit has beautiful panoramic views, an open kitchen, and is beautifully furnished.
 Throughout the appointment, Ryan keeps getting calls and text messages.
-Surprisingly, he keeps checking his phone, which comes across as rude to the other agent.
-In this segment, we also get a glimpse of how challenging Ryan’s life can be with 60 agents clamoring for his attention.
-Following the appointment, he gets a call from Andrea, who says she wants to become a part of the Serhant team.
-So, as her broker, Ryan will still get a commission on the sale of her apartment.
+Surprisingly, he keeps checking his phone, which is rude to the other agent.
+In this segment, we also glimpse how challenging Ryan’s life can be, with 60 agents clamoring for his attention.
+Following the appointment, he gets a call from Andrea, who says she wants to join the Serhant team.
+So, as her broker, Ryan will still get a commission on selling her apartment.